Sexual orientation and LGBTQ

 You decide if you want to tell others about your sexual orientation.

 A person who is heterosexual does not usually need to tell other people since most people will expect them to be heterosexual.
-A person who is homosexual or bisexual may feel that you they want to tell others since they might otherwise believe that they are heterosexual.
+A person who is homosexual or bisexual may feel that they want to tell others since people might otherwise believe they are heterosexual.

 You can get help and support